-Trump says Justice Department ‘looking at’ Ilhan Omar’s wealth
+Trump says US Justice Department ‘looking at’ Ilhan Omar’s wealth

-Trump says he is sending his border czar Tom Homan to Minnesota amid protests against the killing of Alex Pretti.
+US president says he is sending border czar Tom Homan to Minnesota amid protests against killing of demonstrator Alex Pretti.

-United States President Donald Trump has announced that his Justice Department is investigating the wealth of Democratic Congresswoman Ilhan Omar as his administration grapples with the fallout from the killing of Alex Pretti in Minneapolis.
+United States President Donald Trump has suggested that his Justice Department is investigating the wealth of Democratic Congresswoman Ilhan Omar as his administration grapples with the fallout from the killing of demonstrator Alex Pretti in Minneapolis.

-Trump also said on Monday that he is sending his border czar, Tom Homan, to Minnesota, which has been witnessing protests since federal immigration officers fatally shot Pretti, a 37-year-old nurse, on Saturday morning.
+Trump also said on Monday that he is sending his border czar, Tom Homan, to the US state of Minnesota, which has been witnessing protests since federal immigration officers fatally shot Pretti, a 37-year-old nurse, on Saturday morning.

 “Tom is tough but fair, and will report directly to me.
 Separately, a major investigation is going on with respect to the massive 20 Billion Dollar, Plus, Welfare Fraud that has taken place in Minnesota, and is at least partially responsible for the violent organised protests going on in the streets,” Trump wrote in a social media post.